 Growing up with computers sparked Dr. Badani's passion for high tech medicine, leading him to train with Dr. Mani Menon at the prestigious Vattikuti Urology Institute in Detroit, Michigan, where robotic prostatectomy originated.

-At the NYC Robotic Institute of Columbia Urology, Dr. Badani leads a team of over 20 that includes highly-trained doctors, skilled surgical nurses, surgical technicians, and administrative personnel committed to excellence.
-"Every time there is a new technology available, we are one of the first hospitals to study and research it carefully to determine if it is of benefit to patients," he says.
+At the NYC Robotic Institute at Mount Sinai Health System, Dr. Badani leads a team of over 20 that includes highly-trained doctors, skilled surgical nurses, surgical technicians, and administrative personnel committed to excellence.
+"Every time there is a promising new technology available, my team is the first to study and research it carefully to determine if it is of benefit to patients," he says.
 But it is his unwavering dedication to patient care that guides Dr. Badani's leadership of the department.
 "The robot is nothing magical," he says.
 "It is only a tool—just like a scalpel.
 What sets us apart is our expertise and our compassion for the people we treat."

 Dr. Badani acknowledges that a cancer diagnosis can be very scary.
 Men are concerned about intimate subjects.
 "How will surgery affect my sex life?" is one of the most common questions he hears from patients.
 "Today, younger and younger men are being treated for prostate cancer," he explains.
 "They have a long life expectancy ahead.
 So certainly quality of life is very important."

 Minimal pain, maximum results